-- i.
-Indigenization / localisation plans are given top priorities - ii.
-Indigenization achieved in raw materials and consumables buying - iii.
-Suppliers / Vendor meets and surveys are conducted, to receive feedback and to improve their processes and output - iv.
-Vendors contributing for the indigenization are awarded and encouraged - v.
-Top priority of buying is given to the domestic sources for raw materials and consumables. - vi.
-Extend technical and financial support to the local small vendors and sub-contractors - vii.
-A strong sub-contractors base has been created at various locations to support the manufacturing plants. - viii.
-Total Quality Management (TQM) training was extended to sub-contractors to support them to manufacture and supply good high quality products to us. - 5.
-Does the company have a mechanism to recycle products and waste?
+- iii.
+Top priority of buying is given to the domestic sources for raw materials and consumables. - iv.
+Indigenization achieved in raw materials and consumables buying. - v.
+Suppliers / Vendor meets and surveys are conducted, to receive feedback and to improve their processes and output. - vi.
+Total Quality Management (TQM) training was extended to sub-contractors to support them to manufacture and supply good high quality products to us. - vii.
+Vendors contributing for the indigenization are awarded and encouraged. - viii.
+Extend technical and financial support to the local small vendors and sub-contractors. - 5.
+Does the Company have a mechanism to recycle products and waste?
 If yes what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
 Also, provide details thereof, in about 50 words or so.